IngmarBitter/defenders/md/Christ/Christ.Slides.7.ResurrectionBiblicalEvidence.md

 <p style="font-family: 'EB Garamond', serif; font-style: italic;">"Therefore, my beloved brethren, be steadfast, immovable, always abounding in the work of the Lord, knowing that your labor is not in vain in the Lord."</p><p style="text-align: right;"> <em>1 Corinthians 15:58 (NKJV)</em></p>

-* Death is mocked, not minimized — its sting has been drawn by Christ
+* Paul taunts death as a beaten enemy — not denied, but defeated, its sting removed by Christ
 * Paul's "therefore": resurrection grounds **steadfastness** in the present life

 ---